 This New Jersey-native-turned-LA-transplant may be a new face in the DJ world, but he’s no stranger to the stage.
 As a former member of pop/rock-gone-EDM trio, Cash Cash, Zookёper spent more time touring the globe before his 21st birthday than some acts do in a lifetime.
 Released by Hysteria Records, “Gunz” has already received support from some of the top DJs around the world, including Martin Garrix, David Guetta, and Morgan Page.

-How did you get YOUR start in EDM/DJ/production work?
+How and when did you start writing/producing?